-Using the Medicare cost report data, we present evidence on the presence of three additional hospital services viewed as community benefits: an emergency department, a delivery room, and an hospital teaching program.
-In our description of the differences in service provision below, we do not purport to provide estimates of a behavioral model that account for the endogeneity of organization form.
+Using the Medicare cost report data, we present evidence on the presence of three additional hospital services viewed as community benefits: an emergency department, a delivery room, and a hospital teaching program.
+In our description of the differences in service provision below, we do not purport to provide estimates of a behavioral model that accounts for the endogeneity of organization form.
 Rather, we seek to provide a basic description of the differences, how they might be partially accounted for by variables such as hospital size, and how this description is related to various hypotheses suggested by economic theory.
-We present statistics on these services in Table 2.
-The first three columns of the table show the proportion of hospitals of each organization form that provide the service or have the characteristic.
-In column 4, we present a Chi-square statistic for the null hypothesis of equality in the proportion across organizational forms.
-Finally, column 5 reports whether statistical differences between organizational forms were maintained in a linear probability model where the presence of the service or characteristic was modeled as a function of: a constant; four hospital size indicators; and indicators for teaching status, government status, for-profits status, church affiliation, and status as a sole-community hospital.
+We present statistics on these services in table 9.2.
+The first three columns of the table show the proportion of hospitals of each organizational form that provide the service or have the characteristic.
+In column 4, we present a chi-square statistic for the null hypothesis of equality in the proportion across organizational forms.
+Finally, column 5 reports whether statistical differences between organizational forms were maintained in a linear probability model where the presence of the service or characteristic was modeled as a function of (1) a constant; (2) four hospital size indicators; and (3) indicators for teaching status, government status, for-profit status, church affiliation, and status as a sole community hospital.
 We also included interactions of the two organizational form indicators with the four size indicators.